johnsonandjohnson/Bodiless-JS/packages/vital-image/doc/ImageConfigurations.md

 01. Re-upload the image via the BodilessJS admin interface, or update the preset in the corresponding JSON file manually.

-### Override Image Processing Arguments
+## Override Image Processing Arguments

 To override the default image processing arguments, use the `gatsbyImage.sharpArgs` option of `@bodiless/gatsby-theme-bodiless`.
-For example, to override the default quality:
+For example, to override the default quality in your site's gatsby-config.js file:

 ```js
 {